Kurdish leaders refuse government demands

 They met Iraqi President Fuad Masum on Sunday in a bid to reduce spiralling tensions following the vote, which the central government called illegal.

-Government-backed Shia troops and Kurdish fighters are currently facing off near the disputed city of Kirkuk.
+Iraqi troops and allied militia are facing off with Kurdish fighters near the disputed city of Kirkuk.

 However, Kurdish leaders say they want "to reach peaceful resolution".